-AIM: To promote responsibility amongst our oldest children who can act as role models of good behaviour to younger children.

-To enable children to take an active part in the day to day running of our school community.
+- To promote responsibility amongst our oldest children who can act as role models of safe, ready and respectful behaviour to younger children. - To enable children to take an active part in the day to day running of our school community.

-ORGANISATION:
+Organisation:

-- Majority of the children to be selected from the year group. - Y6 children should put themselves forward for consideration by filling in an application form. - Whole staff to choose who they are. - Prefects to be reviewed each term in order to consider other children taking over or replacing children if concerns arise. - Prefects are encouraged to act as role models for positive behaviour. - Badges given out to identify children. - Profile of Prefects to be raised amongst the whole school to promote active citizenship. - Y6 staff to oversee their role.
+- Majority of the children to be selected from the year group. - Y6 children should put themselves forward for consideration by filling in an application form. - Prefects to be reviewed each term in order to consider other children taking over or replacing children if concerns arise. - Prefects are encouraged to act as role models for positive behaviour. - Badges given out to identify children. - Profile of Prefects to be raised amongst the whole school to promote active citizenship. - Year 6 staff to oversee their role.
 Rotas to be drawn up to ensure a variety of tasks are regularly and effectively undertaken.